Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

     * build NetCDF4 latest release with --enable-pnetcdf using this newly build of PnetCDF

+    * Folder test/test_installed contains makefile and run scripts for a subset of test and example programs that can be run on a parallel computer with job submission system.
+See test/test_installed/README.md for compile and run instructions.
+Remember to add new test/example programs added in the new release.

  8. Create a checkpoint
     * For 1.9.0 and priors - Create a new SVN tag on svn repo, by running command below to duplicate the current trunk to a new tag: